 q: Will the battery life drain over time?

 Even if you are completely ignorant about batteries, you may have questioned their lifespan before.
 In specific, if or if not, they were losing juice over time by merely sitting around.
 Guess what, if you concluded that they were then you were spot on correct.
 However, depending on the type of battery, it will vary.
 The reality is, batteries self-discharge over time and this will increase as they get older and if they are exposed to elevated temperatures (another reason to store them properly).
 Remember, these devices are essentially one big battery.

 Lithium-ion, in specific, will self-discharge around five percent in 24 hours and over a month, around one to two percent.
-Not too bad, all things considered.
+Not too bad, all things considered

-Q: Can You Charge a Laptop with a USB Port?
+q: Can you charge a laptop with a USB port?

-Some may be pondering how on earth this question is relevant to the topic at hand.
+Some may be wondering how on earth this question is relevant to the topic at hand.
 Well, coming into this guide, you may have wondered if laptops could be charged with this type of battery charger.
 And, most of them charge with a USB port.
 As such, this question is presented and it is a good one to be knowledgeable of.
 Anyone who knows a thing or two about computers probably already knows this answer but for those who do not, no, you can’t charge a laptop via a USB port.
-Why?

-Computers are designed with USB ports but they are not meant to charge themselves.
-Instead, they are used to power peripherals (keyboard, mouse, etc.) and also external devices such as music players and iPads.
+----Why?----- Computers are designed with USB ports but they are not meant to charge themselves.
+Instead, they are used to power peripherals (keyboard, mouse, etc.) and also external devices such as music players and iPods.
 So, if you wanted an external battery charger to perform this task, you would need a power solution that is meant to be plugged into the power port of a laptop (which is not the USB port).

 - How to Choose a Portable USB Charger and Battery Pack, Buying Guide ,

 - The best portable chargers of 2018, Digital Trend Website ,